-- 1.1.
-These regulations shall be read in conjunction with the CEGC/ICCIC's General Regulations governing international iceclimbing competitions. - 1.2.
-All Speed competition routes shall be climbed on top rope. - 1.3.
-A route shall be considered successfully completed if it is climbed in accordance with the regulations and rules governing Speed competitions and the competitor has touched the finish point with one ice-axe.
+1.1.
+These regulations shall be read in conjunction with the UIAA Regulations governing international ice climbing competitions.

+1.2.
+All Speed competition routes shall be climbed on top rope.1.3.
+A route shall be considered successfully completed if it is climbed in accordance with the regulations and rules governing Speed competitions and the competitor has touched the finish point.